 When it was first released at documenta 8 in Kassel, Germany, in 1987, The Way Things Go was perhaps the most popular work displayed at the show.
 The installation embodied numerous qualities and characteristics of slapstick comedy and thoughtful insight, which are all components that have now made Fischli and Weiss’s work among the most highly sought after and fascinating in the world today.
 The installation also highlighted a sense of illusion and conversion, as well as the dynamic interactions that take place between order and disorder.

 As the day to day objects included in the installation crashed, scraped and flew into each other with a persuasive impact, the audience found themselves witnessing a display that concurrently appeared primitive and postapocalyptic.
 In The Way Things Go, the strangeness existing between the audience’s investment as viewers and the pointlessness of all the actions and activities unfolding before them lent a witty and amusing edge to the installation.

 Had the artists not thought of including everyday objects in the installation, the audience might never have found meaning among the seemingly useless objects.
-As a result, the short film about nothing became a short film about everything, exploring the manner in which things come to being.
+As a result, the short film about nothing became a short film about everything, exploring how things come to being.

 Over the years since it was first displayed in documenta, The Way Things Go has become one of the most widely screened video art installations worldwide.
-The film appeals to multiple levels, which explains why it will continue to remain such a landmark work even for years to come.
+The film appeals to multiple levels, explaining why it will continue to remain such a landmark work even for years to come.